jesus-333/soft-dtw-rust/README.md

 output = soft_dtw_rust.compute_sdtw_1d(x, y, gamma)
 ```

+A small example with synthetic data can be found inside the example folder.

+### Extra noted on python methods
 Note that `compute_sdtw_1d` is used to compute the difference between two 1d signals and return a single float 64 value.

 Instead `compute_sdtw_2d` is used to compute the difference between two matrices of signals.
 Also in this case the output is a single float 64 value.